FAForever/fa/readme.md

 - [X] Fixed Cybran ACU with Laser upgrade being unable to ever fire the weapon after being transported, and improve targeting further
 - [X] Fixed Cybran ACU with Torpedo upgrade firing at the floor after being transported
 - [X] Fixed Cybran ACU Torpedo upgrade firing while the ACU's feet are only just underwater
+- [X] Fixed Cybran ACU being unable to be shot by Torpedoes with only its feet in the water
 - [X] Fixed Seraphim ACU dying when dropped from Transport after being picked up while firing
 - [X] Fixed Seraphim ACU shot being visible through FoW
 - [X] Fixed invalid preview range of SMDs